 The goal of the project is to improve the capacity, safety, and reliability of I-70 between Wentzville Parkway and I-64.
-The project will shift I-70 to the southeast, add lanes and replace the existing Norfolk Southern Railroad (NSRR) bridge over I-70.
+The project will shift I-70 to the southwest, add lanes and replace the existing Norfolk Southern Railroad (NSRR) bridge over I-70.
 The existing bridges over Route Z/Church Street will also be widened as part of this project.

 Why is this project needed?

 This section of I-70 sees a lot of congestion due to high traffic volume in the area, as well as the alignment of the interstate beneath the railroad bridge.
 This portion of I-70 was originally constructed in the 1950s and is no longer capable of reliably handling the traffic volumes in the area.
 However, the existing railroad bridge over the interstate limits the options for widening and improving the road.
 Currently, I-70 between Wentzville Parkway and Route Z is two lanes with narrow inside and outside shoulders as it crosses beneath the railroad.
 The area just to the east of this stretch of I-70 is the I-70/I-64 interchanges, which has been identified as one of the greatest bottlenecks in the St. Louis region.
 The 20-mile section of I-70 from the I-70/I-64 interchange to Warrenton experienced an estimated user delay cost of $12.7 million in 2016.
 Reconstructing and expanding even a portion of this stretch of I-70 will improve the safety, reliability, and capacity of the interstate for both freight and passenger vehicles.